ibm-cloud-docs/databases-for-etcd/learn-performance.md

 {{site.data.keyword.databases-for-etcd}} deployments can be [scaled to your usage](/docs/services/databases-for-etcd?topic=databases-for-etcd-resources-scaling), but they do not auto-scale.
 There are a few factors to consider if you are concerned about the performance of your deployment.

+{{site.data.keyword.databases-for-etcd_full}} deployments can be both manually [scaled to your usage](/docs/services/databases-for-etcd?topic=databases-for-etcd-resources-scaling), or configured to [autoscale](/docs/services/databases-for-etcd?topic=databases-for-etcd-autoscaling) under certain resource conditions.
+There are a few factors to consider if you are tuning the performance of your deployment.

+## Monitoring your deployment

+{{site.data.keyword.databases-for-etcd}} deployments offer an integration with the [{{site.data.keyword.cloud_notm}} Monitoring service](/docs/services/databases-for-etcd?topic=cloud-databases-monitoring) for basic monitoring of resource usage on your deployment.
+Many of the available metrics, like disk usage and IOPS, are presented to help you configure [autoscaling](/docs/services/databases-for-etcd?topic=databases-for-etcd-autoscaling) on your deployment.
+Observing trends in your usage and configuring the autoscaling to respond to them can help alleviate performance problems before your databases become unstable due to resource exhaustion.

 ## Storage Limits and Disk IOPS

 etcd has a [storage limit](https://coreos.com/etcd/docs/latest/dev-guide/limit.html) of 8 GB of data on a single deployment.
 It is not possible to store more than 8 GB of data in an etcd deployment, and exceeding the limit will make your deployment read-only.